avengerpenguin/avengerpenguin.com/Garden/Four Burners Theory.md

 The idea is that you visualise health, work, family and friends as four seperate burners on a gas hob.
 The belief is that you need to turn one off to be successful or perhaps even turn off two in order to be _really_ successful.

 This is presented as a hard constraint -- there's no easy workaround (e.g. a standing desk alone isn't enough to maintain health while working).
-It's part of a mentality that life is all about [[Trade-offs]].
+It's part of a mentality that life is all about Trade-offs.

 ## Solutions